Japan's Takata still tallying costs of air bag recall

 But he added: “The company has long had strength in design and development ...
 From the perspective of multiple parts sourcing as well, it would be hard to imagine large volumes shifting to other suppliers in the short term.”

-Additional reporting by Taiga Uranaka; Editing by Edmund Klamann and Raju Gopalakrishnan
+Additional reporting by Ben Klayman in Detroit and Taiga Uranaka in Tokyo; Editing by Edmund Klamann, Raju Gopalakrishnan and Sofina Mirza-Reid